-Keep a journal of your experiences, reflections, thoughts, and feelings about your placement.
+Keep a journal of your experiences, reflections, thoughts, and feelings about your placement or you may utilize provided prompt.
 Your journal is a mandatory developmental exercise in self-analysis and reflection.
 You are responsible for at least one entry (several paragraphs) per week.
-You are required to upload your entries each week to the instructor by 11:59PM Eastern time every Monday.
+You are required to upload your entries each week to the instructor by 11:59PM Eastern time every Sunday.
 You are encouraged however to submit journal entries at the end of the business week.
 Please use the journal editor.
 It may be helpful to prepare your journal in Microsoft Word, then copy and paste it into the journal editor.
 Please keep a copy for yourself in case there are any mishaps with the learning management system.
-The entire journal is worth 75 points (5.375 points x 14 weeks).
+The entire journal is worth 75 points (approximately 5 points x 15 weeks).
 Late journal entries will not be accepted.
 Do not include client identifying information.
 Please review Blackboard for prompts each week.
-The supervision question is required.